lemonberrylabs/geminui/README.md

     *   The extracted data is saved into `chrome.storage.local`.
     *   The extension's popup (`popup.html`, `src/popup.js`) provides a quick overview and a link to the main UI.
     *   The main UI (`website/index.html`, `website/script.js`, `website/styles.css`) reads from this storage to display your conversations and allow you to search them.

-## Installation

-### For Users & Testers

-1. Clone this repository or download it as a ZIP file and unzip it.
-2. Open Chrome and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" (usually a toggle in the top right corner).
-4. Click "Load unpacked" and select the `extension` folder from the cloned/downloaded project.
-5. Visit [Gemini](https://gemini.google.com/app).
-The extension will start working automatically in the background.
-6. Click the GeminiUI Enhancer icon in your Chrome toolbar to see stats or open the enhanced conversation viewer.

 ## Why This Project Exists